 Northwestern Surgeons Keep Man Alive 48 Hours Without Lungs Using Artificial System

-A 33-year-old man survived 48 hours without lungs using an artificial lung system developed by Northwestern surgeons before receiving a double lung transplant.
+A 33-year-old man with severe influenza-triggered ARDS survived 48 hours on an external total artificial lung system before receiving a double lung transplant.

 A 33-year-old man survived 48 hours without lungs in the United States thanks to an unprecedented medical procedure developed by Northwestern University specialists.
 The patient remained alive while doctors were fighting a fulminant infection and awaiting the arrival of compatible organs for a double lung transplant.
 The case occurred in 2023 and the results were published on January 29 in the scientific journal Med of the Cell Press group.
 The …